OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/picking_mode.rst

 Pass 'fwd' to indicate forward mode and 'rev' to indicate reverse mode.

-If you choose a mode that not optimal based on the sizes in your problem, you will see a warning like this:
+If you choose a mode that is not optimal based on the sizes in your problem, you will see a warning like this: